roxberry/roxberry.dev/src/posts/2021-11-21-building-micro-frontends/index.md

 ---
 layout: post
-title: Building Micro Front-ends
+title: Building Micro-Frontends
 subtitle: Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
 Geniuses remove it. - Alan Perlis
 comments: true
 date: 2021-11-21 15:00:00
 author: Mark Roxberry
-excerpt: Tracking concepts for a micro front-end architecture.
+excerpt: Tracking concepts for a micro-frontend architecture.
 This post will track ideas, concepts and resources for MFE architectural guidance.
 tags: [architecture]
 categories:
   - architecture